NASDAQ

 Burke & Herbert Financial Services Corp.'s free cash flow has increased 18.46% from $81.23M last year to $96.23M, signaling increasing performance

-Burke & Herbert Financial Services Corp.'s debt to equity ratio is 0.71, which means that the company's assets are unhealthy financed, signaling financial risk.
-READ MORE: A ratio over 0.60 means the company finances its assets with debt, signaling financial risk.
-If ratio is negative, the company spent its own equity and risks bankruptcy
+Burke & Herbert Financial Services Corp.'s debt to equity ratio is 0.56, which means that the company's assets are healthy financed, signaling financial stability.
+READ MORE: A ratio under 0.60 means the company finances its assets with own equity, signaling financial stability and good management.

-Financial risk - Healthy debt to equity ratio development.
+Financial stability - Healthy debt to equity ratio development.

-Burke & Herbert Financial Services Corp.'s debt has increased relative to shareholder equity from 0.65 last year to 0.71 today, signaling weakened financials
+Burke & Herbert Financial Services Corp.'s debt has decreased relative to shareholder equity from 0.65 last year to 0.56 today, signaling strengthened financials

 Financial stability - Net debt/EBITDA.